nat-lang/nat/README.md

 >>> False
 ```

 **Type driven predicate abstraction** requires a construct that will be unfamiliar to anyone with a background purely in computer science.
 In Nat, binders have a semantics of their own: to introduce a solitary binder over the variable `x`, write `\x`.
 To eliminate it, apply it, as if it were a function, to an arbitrary expression `e`.
 This will produce a function that binds any free occurences of `x` in `e`.
-As a practical matter, Nat only allows first-class binders as the expression nodes of trees, but since trees reduce to lambdas under the hood, binders are fully integrated into Nat's semantics.
+As a practical matter, Nat only allows first-class binders as the expression nodes of trees, but since trees reduce to lambdas under the hood, first-class binders are fully integrated into Nat's semantics.

 ```
 // a tree with a binding child and a free variable child